-Yoga has been seen as very helpful in combating psoriasis.
+Yoga is very helpful in managing psoriasis.
 Simple meditation techniques and pranayama help in balancing the nervous system and improves quality of sleep.

 Ayurwoman Ayurveda clinic is located in Melbourne, Australia.
 If you need further information on psoriasis ayurvedic treatment, kindly give us a call or send us a message using our contact form.
 We will only be happy to guide you further in this regard.